tl-ecosystem/tleng/README.md

 ## Setting Up the Engine

+It is recommended that everytime you create a game in Tleng you create a Virtual Enviroment.
+That is to resolve any conflicts that might arise from namespaces and more (Tleng uses Pygame-CE which conflicts with Pygame).

 TLeng is finally up on the PyPi platform as a package that you can install.

 ```bash